Gravitational wave standard sirens: A brief review of cosmological parameter estimation: Introduction

 Furthermore, the enigmatic nature of dark energy remains one of the most profound mysteries in cosmology.
 A potential breakthrough in understanding dark energy could come from precise measurement of the equation of state (EoS) of dark energy, represented as $w={p/\rho}$, where $p$ and $\rho$ are the pressure and density, respectively.
 Nevertheless, current measurements of $w$ are not yet sufficient to reveal the true characteristics of dark energy~\cite{DES:2025bxy,DESI:2025zgx}.
 In particular, the recent analysis from DESI suggests that the EoS of dark energy evolves over time, with constraints in the $w_0-w_a$ plane deviating from the $\Lambda$CDM model by up to $4.2\sigma$~\cite{DESI:2025zgx}, widely discussed in e.g., Refs.~\cite{Li:2024qso,Du:2024pai,Li:2024qus,Li:2025owk,Feng:2025mlo,Giare:2024gpk,Jiang:2024viw,Jiang:2024xnu,Dinda:2024ktd,Reboucas:2024smm,2024arXiv241013627P,2024arXiv240814787P,Wang:2024tjd,Park:2025azv,Li:2025eqh,Li:2025dwz,Li:2025ula}.
-In this quest, GW standard sirens are also anticipated to play a pivotal role, potentially bringing us closer to unraveling this mystery.
+In this quest, GW standard sirens are also anticipated to play a pivotal role, potentially bringing us closer to unraveling this mystery. \blue{Motivated by these unresolved tensions, GW standard sirens matter because they can provide calibration-independent luminosity distances without relying on the distance ladder, which makes them sensitive to $H_0$.
+Therefore, GW standard sirens can be treated as an independent cross-check on $H_0$.
+Moreover, the different parameter degeneracy direction between GW and other EM observations allow their combination to break the cosmological parameter degeneracies and help measure the EoS of dark energy.}

 In this review, we categorize standard sirens based on how their redshift information is obtained and outline the Bayesian framework used for cosmological parameter inferences.
 We review recent progress in using GW standard sirens to constrain $H_0$ and discuss the promising prospects of next-generation ground-based detectors, space-based detectors, and the nano-hertz PTA observatories for constraining the cosmological parameters, particularly for $H_0$ and EoS of dark energy $w(z)$.
 A central focus of this review is the unique capability of GW standard sirens to break cosmological parameter degeneracies that inherent in the traditional EM observations.
 Furthermore, we highlight the importance of the joint cosmological analysis utilizing GW standard sirens and other promising cosmological probes to forge a precise cosmological probe to explore the expansion history of the universe.